mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

     "type": "add_device",
     "timestamp": "timestamp_value",
     "value": {
-        "group_name": "group_name"
+        "group_name": "group_name",
+        "device_id": "device_id"
     }
 }
 ```

 #### Add Device to Scene
 <p align="justify">
-For adding a new device to selected group, the <strong>add_device</strong> command type with JSON body with following format is used.
+For adding a new device to selected scene, the <strong>add_device</strong> command type with JSON body with following format is used.
 </p>

 ```